yanweiw/picco/README.md

 <!-- ![disp_N](image/disp_N.gif) -->
 <img src="image/disp_N.gif" width="600" height="600" >

+Fig 1.
+Kilobots coordinate to display a "N".
+Color stripes indicate information flow of local relativeness to build a global coordinate system

 ### Segregation based on Brazil nut effect

 Often times it is helpful for a robot swarm to segregate into different functional groups.
 One distributed way of achieving segregation is through the Brazil nut effect: The largest particles in a bag of variously sized objects usually end up on the surface after shaking the bag.
 A typical example is a container of mixed nuts, and Brazil nuts which are the largest usually appear on top.
 In the simulation kilobots of different color have different virtual radii and thus will segregate into different groups through their interaction.
 More details regarding the algorithm can be found [here](http://naturalrobotics.group.shef.ac.uk/supp/2012-001/)

 <!-- ![brazil](image/brazil.gif) -->
 <img src="image/brazil.gif" width="600" height="600" >

+Fig 2.
+Kilobots segregate into color groups based on their virtual radii

 ### Locomotion based on Reynolds flocking